windoze/ruhop/README.md

 [中文文档](README.zh-cn.md)

 > **Note**: This is not a full-fledged VPN solution.
 It lacks multi-user management and enterprise features.
-The primary purpose of this program is traffic encryption and obfuscation to evade Deep Packet Inspection (DPI).
 If you need a multi-user, enterprise-grade VPN solution, please look elsewhere.
 The security architecture and implementation of this software have not been independently audited or proven.
 Use at your own risk.

 ## Features